klkhlt/tekmetric-mcp/README.md

 - **Rich Context** - See customer names, vehicle details, and formatted prices automatically
 - **Fast & Lightweight** - Single binary, no dependencies, instant responses

+## What This Is For

+**Best for tactical, day-to-day queries:**
+- Look up customer contact info
+- Find vehicle details by VIN or license plate
+- Check appointment schedules
+- Search for specific repair orders
+- Get technician assignments

+**NOT designed for:**
+- Financial reporting or accounting (use Tekmetric's built-in reports)
+- Revenue calculations or profit analysis
+- Large-scale data exports
+- Business intelligence dashboards

+> **Note:** Results are limited to 25 records per query to keep responses fast.
+For comprehensive financial data or bulk exports, use Tekmetric's native reporting tools.

 ## 🚀 Quick Start

 ### 1. Get API Credentials